isaaccs/Stackoverflow-Generate-Answer/README.md

 # Stackoverflow Generate Answer

 ## Motivations :
-We want to build a tool that scrapes the Stackoverflow website and for every question (generally a question reflects a symptom of a problem) it predicts two things:
+We want to build a tool that scrapes the Stackoverflow website and, for every question, (generally a question reflects a symptom of a problem) it predicts two things:
 * The root cause of the problem
 * The solution (answer) of the problem